-District competition (if applicable) with District winners advancing to the state competition.
-State first-place winners compete for their share of \$31,500 in national awards, and the national first- place winner is awarded a \$15,000 scholarship.
+Students begin by competing at the local VFW Auxiliary level.
+The firstplace winner from each Auxiliary advances to District competition (if applicable) with District winners advancing to the state competition.
+State first-place winners compete for their share awarded a \$15,000 scholarship.
 National firstthrough tenth-place winners are featured in VFW Auxiliary Magazine and on the VFW Auxiliary website.
-All state winning entries will be held and displayed and judged at the VFW Auxiliary National Convention that will take place July 31-August 5, 2021 in Baltimore, Maryland.
+All state winning entries will be held and displayed and judged that will take place July 31-August 5, 2021 in Baltimore, Maryland.